seqeralabs/wave/CONFIGURATION.md

 - The **`wave.blobCache.storage.secretKey`** variable contains secret key (part of credentials) to access the resources of service used for caching. (*Optional: true*)

-- The **`wave.blobCache.requestsCpu`** variable specifies the amount of [CPU resources](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes) allocate to k8s pod used for blob's binaries transfer. (*Optional: true*)
+- The **`wave.blobCache.requestsCpu`** variable specifies the amount of [CPU resources](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes) allocated to k8s pod used for blob binaries transfer. (*Optional: true*)

-- The **`wave.blobCache.requestsMemory`** variable specifies the amount of [memory resources](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes) allocate to k8s pod used for blob's binaries transfer. (*Optional: true*)
+- The **`wave.blobCache.requestsMemory`** variable specifies the [memory resources](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes) allocated to k8s pod used for blob binaries transfer. (*Optional: true*)

 ## Email configuration